timonweb/django-tailwind/README.md

 # The integration of Tailwind CSS framework with Django a.k.a.
 Django + Tailwind = ❤

+## Features
+* An opinionated Tailwind setup that makes your life easier;
+* Hot reloading of CSS, configuration files and Django templates.
+No more manual page refreshes!
+* Out of the box support for CSS imports, SASS-like variables and nesting;
+* Includes official Tailwind plugins like typography, form, line-clamp and aspect-ratio;

 ## Quick start

 1. Install the `django-tailwind` package via Pip: